Frame rate, measured in frames per second (FPS), is the frequency at which consecutive images called frames appear on a display.

 How do I solve this?

 Ensure you don't have any unnecessary applications running in the background.

-If you have open internet browser like Chrome with multiple tabs, or other applications consuming large amounts of memory or CPU power you can close those down.
+If you have an open browser like Chrome with multiple tabs, or other applications consuming large amounts of memory or CPU power you can close those down.

 You can easily see which processes are running in your background by accessing Task Manager.

 - Press Ctrl + Shift + Esc keys together